 Serving Tip: Serve this coconut lime chicken over Pineapple Rice with a side of Roasted Garlic Green Beans for one incredibly delicious meal.

 Coconut Lime Chicken

 The best type of meals are sometimes the easiest type of meals that require minimal ingredients and little prep time.

 This coconut milk chicken is made with chicken breast that is simmered in the most delicious creamy coconut milk sauce with fresh lime juice, cilantro, and red pepper flakes.

-The sweetness of coconut milk combined with freshness of lime juice and spiciness of pepper flakes is seriously one of best flavor combinations.
-Best way to serve it is over hot cooked rice.
+The sweetness of coconut milk combined with the freshness of lime juice and the spiciness of pepper flakes is seriously one of the best flavor combinations.
+The best way to serve it is over hot cooked rice.

 Coconut milk is the star of this creamy cilantro lime chicken.
 It adds creamy richness, nutty, and slightly sweet flavor.